 Check out this boundary-breaking offering from District Donuts, Sliders, and Brew in New Orleans?
 Here is a photo from their website.
 Can you guess what this is?

 This Monte Cristo is listed on their menu as a “Croquenut” and is made with Applewood smoked ham, Havarti cheese, Dijon, in a griddled donut topped with raspberry preserves and powdered sugar.
 Doesn’t it look Amazing?
 The link on their name (above) takes you straight to their menu.
 You’ll end up there anyway.
 I might as well save you a few steps.

-How about Welcome Chicken and Donuts in Phoenix, Arizona? … Once again, why waste time?
-The link is to their menu….
-There you can get your favorite chicken and donut combination for lunch or just grab a South by Southwest Donut Sandwich that includes Fried Egg, Cheese, Jalapeno Relish, and Thai Sauce.
-Then choose Bacon or Sausage.
-Oh yeah, of course it comes wrapped in a cake donut!
+How about Welcome Chicken and Donuts in Phoenix, Arizona (once again, why waste time?)
+There you can get your favorite chicken and donut combination for lunch or just grab a South by Southwest Donut Sandwich that includes Fried Egg, Cheese, Jalapeno Relish, and Thai Sauce with your choice of bacon or sausage.
+Oh yeah, of course, it comes wrapped in a cake donut!
 Sounds amazing!